 Negative film has a larger amount of latitude than reversal film.
 That is a reason why it’s perceived as harder to shoot.

 The range between the darkest and brightest parts of a photo is referred to as dynamic range.
 Parts of a photo that are not in this range will appear as totally black underexposed shadows or totally white overexposed highlights.

 A larger dynamic range is better due to the fact that it tends to make working in a wide variety of lighting situations easier.

 - Slide film 6-8 stops

-35mm film that is sold in canisters is used by the Canon Rebel XS.
-The film can also be described as 135 film, and it's the most widely used type of film.
+35mm film that is sold in metal canisters is used by the Canon EOS Rebel XS.
+It is also the most popular type of film and sometimes described as 135 film.

-120 or 220 film, used in medium format cameras, is the only other film format you are likely to see.
+120 or 220 film, used by medium format cameras, is the only other type of film you are probably going to come across}.

-Swapping the film stock you are working with will change the look of your photographs.
-This is one of the marvelous things about shooting film.
+Swapping the film emulsion you are using will change the look of your shots.
+This is an example of the marvelous things about shooting film.